Aysuarex/Basic_Unit_Converter/README.md

 # Basic Unit Converter

 ## Introduction
-Have you ever been confused about "how many Fahrenheit's make one kelvin?", "Whats the relationship between Kilograms and pounds?" or "How go i convert feet to metres?".
+Have you ever been confused about "how many Fahrenheit's make one kelvin?", "Whats the relationship between Kilograms and pounds?🤔" or "How do I convert feet to metres?🤷🏾‍♂️".
 Well, you don't have to worry about that anymore!
 Because here is a Unit converter made in C language to do all those conversions for you 😃

 ## How It works :rocket: